 If You Can – Make Them Smile

-Another great way to send out a corrected version is by using humour (where and when appropriate!).
-Remember, making a joke will not work for all audiences and all industries, and again, it also depends on the type of mistake.
+Another great way to send out a corrected version is by using humor (where and when appropriate!).
+Remember, making a joke will not work for all audiences and all industries, and again.
+It also depends on the type of mistake.
 However, in general, funny apology emails or subject lines can lighten the mood.
 We have found some good examples for you!

-Take a look at FilterEasy email – short and to the point, and well-used humour!
+Take a look at FilterEasy email – short and to the point and well-used humor!
 The subject line they used for their email was this: “Oops: Someone Hadn’t Had Their Coffee Yet This Morning”.

 Take a look at this creative email from Extensis – also found on the Really Good Emails platform.

-If you can make your apology / correction email personal – do it!
-If you have good clean data, use personalised salutations.
+If you can make your apology/correction email personal – do it!
+If you have good clean data, use personalized salutations.
 If you have account managers dealing with your customers, these types of emails can come from a familiar name too.
-You can use your brand name as the sender name, but in the email sign off, test adding an actual name.
-Make sure that people can reply to correction emails – you don’t want to use an unmonitored inbox!
+You can use your brand name as the sender name, but in the email sign-off, test adding an actual name.
+Ensure that people can reply to correction emails – you don’t want to use an unmonitored inbox!

 What to keep in Mind: